 Technical writer Sheila Owens had a routine: write a short story every night, work every day, and feed her ten cats—each representing a failed relationship.
 She decides giving away a few cats would be a healthy change.
 Odd strangers begin to show up on her doorstep in answer to her newspaper ad.
 But a laid-off coworker with an AK-47 transforms her life when his shooting spree leaves three colleagues dead, Her high-tech rut becomes a frightful adventure when she spots the suspect on the run (and he spots her).
 It all starts with shedding a few cats . . .

-A widowed receptionist, who stays grounded by remembering her male relatives’ stories, starts a lottery pool at a failing startup to raise her coworkers’ spirits.
+Alice, a widowed receptionist, starts a lottery pool at a failing Silicon Valley startup to raise her coworkers’ spirits.
 The ethnically diverse group wins the jackpot and stars in a reality TV show for charity.
 They find winning a fortune can lead to love, murder, and a red Ferrari.